 - Tap Manage apps and devices Manage.

-- Tap the name of the app that you want to delete.
+- Select the name of the app that you'd like to delete.

 - Tap Uninstall.